bluscream-vencord-plugins/blu-performancemodetoggle/README.md

-# Blu Performance Mode Toggle
+# Vencord Performance Mode Toggle Plugin

 A Vencord user plugin that adds a performance mode toggle button to optimize Discord settings for better performance.